This article first appeared in Languedoc Living in June 2016

 There was a bit of French interest in the tournament in the 22 year old Lucas Pouille , the current world no 29 who has been racing up the rankings over the past four years and who played number two seed Nishikori in the first round.

-Pouille has beaten loads of top players including Gasquet, Gulbis, Goffin, Ferrer and the current young star, Dominic Thiem.
+Pouille has beaten many a top player including Gasquet, Gulbis, Goffin, Ferrer and the current young star, Dominic Thiem.
 Unfortunately, he doesn’t like grass much (he is very much a clay-courter) and lost in three sets.

 He did, however, rather impressively, take the first set on a tie-break and then Nishikori stepped up.
 Pouille is a lot taller and heavier than the Japanese player though, which didn’t help in the slippery conditions (the massive thunderstorm during the match probably made the enclosed court a little humid) but he is definitely one to watch.